 Normally I write to you each Tuesday, but this week is an exception.
-The latest statin-related research findings are simply too important, I think, to wait until next week, which is why I’m getting this report to you today.
+The latest research findings on statins are simply too important, I think, to wait until next week, which is why I’m getting this report to you today.

 The review in question was published by the researchers from the Cochrane Collaboration.
 This international collective of researchers prides itself of conducting systematic, unbiased reviews of treatments.
 The point of this review, the researchers claimed, was to assess the risks and benefits of statin treatment in what is known as the ‘primary prevention’ setting.
 This essentially means giving statins to individuals who exhibit no evidence of arterial disease and have no history of a heart attack and/or stroke.
 In so-called ‘secondary prevention’, statins are given to people with known arterial disease and/or a history of heart attack and/or stroke.